enofex/naikan/docs/index.md

 [Get Started](./getting-started/){ .md-button .md-button--primary }
 [View on GitHub :simple-github:](https://github.com/enofex/naikan){ .md-button }

-*Naikan* is a powerful inventory management tool that allows organizations to keep track of critical information related to their software projects.
+*Naikan* is a powerful inventory management tool for developer teams, that allows organizations to keep track of critical information related to their software projects.
 It enables users to manage their projects' essential details, including project name, organization, team, contacts, developers, integrations, licenses, deployments, environments, and technologies used.
 The tool can be integrated into CI/CD pipelines to